 - Please give us an example of a project you’ve worked on from beginning to end.

-Your performance during the online assessments, presentation and role-playing exercise will affect how far you go in the recruitment process for BBC.
+Your performance during the online assessments, presentation, and role-playing exercise will affect how far you go in the hiring process for BBC.
 To prepare for these assessments and exercises, you’ll need to do some research on the BBC.

-The broadcaster has been around for more than 90 years.
-The company has developed a diverse and inclusive working environment.
-So you should study their values and the skills and qualifications needed for the job.
+The broadcasting company has been around for more than 90 years.
+It has developed a diverse and inclusive working environment.
+So, you should study BBC’s values and the skills and qualifications needed for the job.

-Doing these things will help you prepare for the BBC’s psychometric and careers tests.
-Understanding the company will help you prepare for the questions you could ask in the interviews and the assessments.
+Doing these things will help you prepare for the required psychometric and careers tests.
+Understanding the company will help you prepare for the questions you will be asked and could ask in the interviews and the assessments.

 You should also practice the skills where you might need improving or if you struggle with answering competency-based questions.
 It would be best if you made time to study graphs and practice reading comprehension exercises.

-These tests will assess how well you well handle real-life situations, basic math skills, and reasoning skills.
-You should read the questions carefully during the test to avoid answering them incorrectly.
+These tests will assess how well you will handle real-life situations, basic math skills, and reasoning skills.